minhquan050903/Soccer-Database/README.md

 # Soccer-Database
 Kaggle Soccer Database
-Project about suggesting potiential replacement for Sergio Aguero
+Project about suggesting potiential replacement for Sergio Aguero in 2016/2017 season at Manchester City.